d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 #### Description

-Applies all changes made during the current session and then executes the `logout` command.
+Applies all changes made during the current session.
 After you have changed one or more values for the property of a type, you need to commit those changes in order for those changes to be reflected on the server.

-Use the `commit` command to do this.
-Once you have run the `commit` command, you will automatically be logged out of the server.
+#### Usage in Other Commands

+To commit at the end of a command, include the *--commit* option.
+Not all commands have the `commit` flag, run help on the command to see available options.

 #### Parameters